 CHMC ANNUAL YOUTH AWARDS

-Purpose: The Youth Awards were established by the CHMC NSW to support young people, aged 10–30, interested in historic vehicles
+Purpose: To support young people, aged 10–30, interested in historic vehicles

-Practical and Creative Options: CHMC ecognises that enthusiasm for historic vehicles may be in expressed in different ways.
+Practical and Creative Options: CHMCr ecognises that enthusiasm for historic vehicles may be in expressed in different ways.

-• Preservation and Conservation: to encourage conservation of an original vehicle, or
+• Preservation and Conservation of an original vehicle, or

-The Grant may be used, for example, for tools, parts, materials, skills training, or to pursue heritage vehicle studies or promote of historic vehicle communities, i.e. CHMC clubs.
+Awards Grant: The Awards are a Grant of up to $2,000, allocated either to one applicant or shared among several.
+The Grant may be used, for example, for tools, parts, materials, skills training, heritage vehicle studies or historic vehicle communities i.e. a CHMC club.

 Selection Process: Awards are merit-based and assessed by experts in each category.